 Time to work hard on getting the test ready.
 Hope the proposed app (free walking distance restaurant search) can bring more customers to those brilliant eateries.

-Wow, i didn’t even know there was one in Bernal! that’s what happens when your focused solely on your own neighborhood…
+Wow, i didn’t even know there was one in Bernal! that’s what happens when you’re focused solely on your own neighborhood…

 Ah, Maria’s review of “La Santaneca de La Mission” provided the address of “La Santaneca” at 3781 Mission St